Seasonal Worker Safety: An Employer Priority

 Sun Safety for Outdoor Workers

 The safety training and education process should focus on the unique environmental or seasonal hazards of this time of year that can result in work related injury claims, including heat stroke, sun stroke, dehydration, blisters, sunburns and insect bites.
-The injuries resulting from these hazards are generally minor and mostly preventable through the use of sunscreen, insect repellent, availability of hydrating liquids, access to shade or cooling stations and PPE (Proper Protective Equipment); however, outdoor workers remain at a higher risk for a far more serious and long lasting effects.
+The injuries resulting from these hazards are generally minor and mostly preventable through the use of sunscreen, insect repellent, availability of hydrating liquids, access to shade or cooling stations and Proper Protective Equipment (PPE); however, outdoor workers remain at a higher risk for far more serious and long lasting effects.

 Regular exposure to the sun for long periods of time, especially during the peak ultraviolet (UV) radiation hours of noon till 2:00pm, can result in the development of a variety of dermatological conditions including skin cancer.
 The Canadian Dermatological Association (CDA) National Sun Awareness campaign is currently underway providing excellent information and resources on sun safety and CCOHS (Canadian Centre for Occupational Health and Safety) has ideal awareness posters for working outdoors.

 The good news is that most seasonal related work injuries are preventable, so be prepared, be aware, be safe and enjoy the summer for as long as it lasts.

 Every season comes with its own unique set of safety issues and concerns that need to be adhered to in order to prevent or minimize workplace injuries and accidents – and now is a great time to review seasonal hazards and safety standards with all staff.